 To interact with the themes in development mode (e.g. with live-reload of components and styles as you are making changes), you need three things running at the same time (each in a different terminal window):

-1. Content: A content server that serves AST to the theme server.
+Content: A content server that serves AST to the theme server.

-2. Theme: A dev server that watches for changes to this theme and re-builds it automatically.
+Theme: A dev server that watches for changes to this theme and re-builds it automatically.

-3. Theme: The theme server / renderer application.
+Theme: The theme server / renderer application.

-Run this to build a local version of the book theme:
+Then build a local version of the book theme:

-This is a requirement of the way our static site is generated.
 It expects to find a built theme locally, and the myst start --headless command below will error if it isn’t done at least once.

-Start a content server
+Start a content server¶

-First, start a content server application in another MyST site.
+Start a content server application in another MyST site.
 For example, with our docs:

 # Terminal 1